Suzanne joined the Board of Education because she believes in setting policies that support the growth and development of all children.

 -advocate for students to receive a high quality education

 -ensure programs are evaluated by staff and administration, and support changes that improve instruction

 -advocate for the inclusion of mental health education for both professional staff and students

-Current board committee involvement includes Facilities Committee, Policy Committee, Teaching and Learning Committee, Jefferson Committee, Kingston Parent Group, and Chair of the Legislative Action Committee.
+Current board committee involvement includes the Teaching and Learning Committee, Jefferson Committee, Kingston Parent Group, and serving as Chair of the Legislative Action Committee and Policy Committee.